This functionality relies on a CRM Integration license being assigned to the user, as shown below.

 At any time, you can search for CRM contacts from within Unity and perform click to dial to make an outbound call to the contact, or display the contact in the CRM platform (this is referred to as “popping” a contact) as shown below.

-You can also right-click a call to pop the record in Zoho using the default browser, as shown below.
+You can also right-click a call to pop the record in Sugar using the default browser, as shown below.
 This assumes the contact was found in the CRM platform rather than another directory (for example an Outlook contacts folder).

 You can also click on the call details “toast” notification popup to pop the contact, as below.
 Again, this assumes the contact was found in the CRM platform.